Additional Code of Conduct Policies

 Investigation of Formal Complaint

 If the Title IX Coordinator or designee determines the alleged conduct falls under this Regulation, the investigator will begin the investigation in a reasonably prompt manner.
-The Title IX Coordinator or designee will promptly contact the complainant to discuss available supportive measures.
+The Title IX Coordinator or designee will promptly contact the complainant and respondent to discuss available supportive measures.

 The investigator will, as appropriate: